zarSou9/stint-tracker/README.md

 ## Notes

+- Time is represted in the following format: YY:WW:DD:HH:MM:SS
 - The timer will add a newline after each update if the terminal window is not wide enough

 ## Requirements